 Cryogenics: the field of low-temperature service, such as required by the liquefied gases, generally below minus 100F.

-INSULATORS may also be certified for an Environmental Protection Agency (EPA) approved asbestos abatement program.
-Certified INSULATORS remove asbestos from schools, hospitals, power plants, chemical and industrial facilities.
+(EPA) Approved Asbestos Abatement: Certified insulators remove asbestos from schools, hospitals, power plants, chemical, and industrial facilities.

-INSULATORS work with many types of materials, such as fiberglass, cork, calcium-silicate, foam glass, expanded silicate and spray insulation.
-They insulate hot and cold piping, refrigerant lines, duct work, boilers, tanks, large power plants, brine lines and cooler rooms.
+Materials: Insulators work with an abundance of materials, such as fiberglass, cork, calcium-silicate, foam glass, expanded silicate and spray insulation.
+These materials insulate hot and cold piping, refrigerant lines, ductwork, boilers, tanks, large power plants, brine lines, and cooler rooms.

-The INSULATOR works from blueprints and uses tools such as welding machines, knives, scissors, trowels, measuring, and leveling tools.
+Special Tools: The insulator works from blueprints and uses tools such as welding machines, knives, scissors, trowels, measuring, and leveling tools.

-This is construction work and the work is outside as well as inside, and weather can be a factor.
-The work at times is performed at heights, working on ladders and scaffolds, or at times may be performed in confined spaces.
-Worker works with many types of insulating materials, mastics, and vapor barriers.
-Work is done from blueprints, using a wide variety of power tools; also cutting, leveling and fastening tools.
+This is construction work, and the work is outside as well as inside.
+Weather can be a factor.
+The work can be performed at heights, working on ladders and scaffolds, or can perform in confined spaces.
+Workers deal with various types of insulating materials, mastics, and vapor barriers.
+Work is done from blueprints, using a wide variety of power tools from cutting, leveling and fastening supplies.